willtwr/ArtGAN/README.md

 # ArtGAN

 # Citation
-This repository contains codes for the following paper:
+This repository contains codes for the following paper (under review):

 ```
 @article{tan2017learning,